hphelion/documentation/object-storage.tutorial.installing-and-using-swift-cli-client.md

     python setup.py build
     sudo python setup.py install

-One way to tell whether or not you've successfully installed the swift client is to ask "which swift".
-If you get back a file path to the executable, then you'll know you have your swift client installed.
+One way to tell whether or not you've successfully installed the Swift client is to ask "which swift".
+If you get back a file path to the executable, then you'll know you have your Swift client installed.

-Feel free to take a look at help info for the swift command line utility:
+Feel free to take a look at help info for the Swift command line utility:

     swift --help

 ## (2) Try listing the names of your containers.

-This will require having a few of your HP Cloud account credentials, which you can access from your HP Cloud Management Console (in the console at https://console.hpcloud.com, go to *Account --> API Keys*):
+This will require having a few of your HP Helion Public Cloud account credentials, which you can access from your HP Helion Public Cloud Management Console (in the console at https://console.hpcloud.com, go to *Account --> API Keys*):

 - the Endpoint URL for the Identity services
 - your username (this will be the email associated with your HPCS account)